Numkil/VimConf/README.md

 Running vim with this .vimrc will cause it to automatically install Vundle and a bunch of plugins.
 (I hope)

+**Making your own configurations:** This is possible through manually creating a file called .vimrc_personal in your home folder.
+You can there add stuff that won't be overrated when pulling in the lastest version of this config.
+Beware though that this will override settings if you are not carefull.

 Preview
 -------
 ![Preview](http://imgur.com/6S796Zt.png "screeny")